PuruVJ/puruvjdev2/src/blog/flatten-settimeout.md

 #5 Do Task 3
 ```

 Notice `#2` and `#4`.
-They smell of setTimeout😖. setTimeout takes in a callback, meaning there will be an indentation.
+They smell of `setTimeout` 😖. `setTimeout` takes in a callback, meaning there will be an indentation.
 Whenever those appear, means the code's gonna get ugly.

 So I wrote this code in JS